EASTERTIME WASTED ?

 The tearful women lit their candles

-Moving silently in soft trod sandals.
+Moving silently in soft trod sandles.

 Each had planned what they would find